Challenges of the Nursing Profession

 How to Start a Workplace Wellness Program

-A workplace wellness program is a great start to making a difference in the lives of nurses and to promote healthy living.
+A workplace wellness program does not require an identified corporate wellness nurse.
+Corporate wellness is a great start to making a difference in the lives of nurses and to promote healthy living.
 Nurses feel burnout and need ways to participate in self care.
 Having the option to do this at their own workplace will make it easier for them to focus on their well being.

 Workplace wellness programs are a great way to promote employee happiness and productivity.
 These programs can also be a cost-effective way for employers to invest in their employees.